givasile/effector/docs/docs/notebooks/real-examples/05_medical_costs.md

     [effector] global effects reproduce 84.4% of the model's variance; with subregions, 96.6%

+    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()

     --- ale --------------------------------------------------

     [effector] global effects reproduce 84.0% of the model's variance; with subregions, 96.1%

+    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()

     --- shapdp --------------------------------------------------